Giovanni Battista Grassi: Malaria control

 Since 1900, the Italian government introduced health programmes on mass malaria control and enacted a "State Quinine Law" by which the antimalarial drug would be provided from the state resources.
 It was useful but not a great success, as the drug could not prevent the infection.
 Grassi was among the scientists who advocated the need to eradicate the vector mosquitos to put an end to continued transmission of the parasite.
-In 1918, he established what he called "malaria observatory" at Fiumicino where he could monitor the extent of mosquitos migrating and biting humans in the residential areas.
-At the time, those who advocated the mosquito eradication method believed that it would be sufficient to control the insect breeding places within the human habitations, such as the marsh area in case of Fiumicino.
+In 1918, he established what he called "malaria observatory" at Fiumicino, where he could monitor the extent of mosquitoes migrating and biting humans in the residential areas.
+At the time, those who advocated the mosquito eradication method believed that it would be sufficient to control the insect breeding places within the human habitations, such as the marsh area in the case of Fiumicino.

-In an experiment, Grassi released a group of mosquitos that he marked with paints.
-When he look for the marked mosquitos after several days, he found that many had strayed and survived in areas more than two miles away from the marsh.
-It was from this study that the necessity to treat whole surrounding area of marshland beyond human dwellings was realised.
-For Fiumicino, Grassi designed an embankment system for the marsh area to prevent mosquito breeding and that could be utilised for irrigation during summer.
+In an experiment, Grassi released a group of mosquitoes that he marked with paint.
+When he looked for the marked mosquitoes after several days, he found that many had strayed and survived in areas more than two miles away from the marsh.
+It was from this study that the necessity to treat the whole surrounding area of marshland beyond human dwellings was realised.
+For Fiumicino, Grassi designed an embankment system for the marsh area to prevent mosquito breeding, and that could be utilised for irrigation during summer.
 The project was initiated but uncompleted at the time of his death.